 Though we are still small, we’ve gone from $8000 in sales in 2015, to $25,000 in 2016, to $150,000 in 2017.
 We are now employing 30 people with disabilities in our production facility and have paid tens of thousands of dollars in wages to some of the most underserved people in any community.

-Kyra Bussanich (from Lake Oswego) started Kyra's Bake Shop, LLC about 13 years ago.
+Kyra Bussanich (from Lake Oswego) started Kyra's Bake Shop, LLC over 14 years ago.

 Hey everyone!
 I’m Kyra Bussanich, founder of Kyra’s Bake Shop, an exclusively gluten-free bakery in Portland Oregon.
 You may have seen us on the Food Network dominating the sweet competition on Cupcake Wars!